Soldier's Home: Summary

-The story's protagonist is Harold Krebs, a young man who is unhappy after he returns home from serving in World War I.

 The story begins with a very brief background of Krebs' life.
 Before the war, he attended a Methodist college in Kansas where he was part of a fraternity.
 In 1917, Krebs enlisted in the Marines and did not return to the United States from Germany until 1919.

 By the time of his return to his home state of Oklahoma, the town has already given the returned soldiers a big, elaborate welcoming; Krebs’ return seems late and irrelevant as the war had already been over for some time.
 Krebs was involved in the battles at Belleau Wood, Soissons, the Champagne, St. Mihiel, and the Argonne Forest.
 At first, Krebs did not want to share his experiences, but as time progressed at home, he wanted to talk about the war but no one wanted to listen.
 Krebs lies about his wartime accounts in order to gain an audience, though he does not want a ton.

 By late summer, Krebs is doing typical things: he sleeps in late, reads books, plays pool and his clarinet, goes for walks and reads.
 He has no interest getting a girlfriend.
 He just looks at girls because they are pretty, but he does not want to have to work to get one.

 About a month after his return, his mother requests that he come downstairs to eat breakfast.
-While Krebs is eating breakfast he reads the newspaper and talks to Helen.
-He then agrees that he loves his mother, but without much emotion.
+While Krebs is eating breakfast he reads the newspaper and talks to his sister, and they discuss her baseball prowess.
+They also discuss her calling him her "beau" to her friends, and he says that he loves her.

 The conversation ends as his mother comes back into the room and asks to speak with Krebs.
 His mother says God cannot have any idle hands in his Kingdom.
 Krebs replies that he is not in His Kingdom.
 He then feels embarrassed for saying that.
 Krebs’ mother then tells him that she understands how he feels, and that she is worried about him.
 She says that her father told her about his own service in the Civil War and that she has been praying for Krebs because she knows how he must feel.
 She then asks if Krebs loves her, and he says no; she cries.
 Krebs states that he doesn't love anybody.
 Krebs then realizes that he won't be able to make her understand and saying that will only hurt her.
 He says that he did not mean what he said but he does not love anyone anymore.
 Krebs begs her to believe that he did not mean it and so she prays for him.

 The story concludes with Krebs plotting to leave his hometown and get a job in Kansas City.